amplitude/Amplitude-iOS/README.md

     #import "Amplitude.h"
     ```

-6. In the application:didFinishLaunchingWithOptions: method of your YourAppNameAppDelegate.m file, initialize the SDK:
+6. In the application:didFinishLaunchingWithOptions: method of your YourAppNameAppDelegate.m file, set the API key you received from Step 1.
+Then call `initialize` to initialize the event tracking:
     ``` objective-c
-    [[Amplitude instance] initializeApiKey:@"YOUR_API_KEY_HERE"];
+    [[[Amplitude instance] setApiKey:@"YOUR_API_KEY_HERE"] initialize];
     ```

 7. To track an event anywhere in the app, call: